1995 EA-Generali Ladies Linz

 The 1995 EA-Generali Ladies Linz was a women's tennis tournament played on indoor carpet courts at the Intersport Arena in Linz, Austria that was part of Tier III of the 1995 WTA Tour.
 It was the 9th edition of the tournament was held from 20 February through 26 February 1995.
-First-seeded Jana Novotná won the singles title.
+First-seeded Jana Novotná won the singles title and earned $26,500 first-prize money.